 Japan is the land of sushi (yes, yes, and vending machines), and if you’re here—whether for a week or a decade—chances are you’re going to partake in the tradition of raw fish.
 Japanese sushi is the best in the world, and it’s been an important part of the local palate for hundreds of years.
-But with global fish stocks in crisis, particularly the Pacific Bluefin tuna whose numbers have plummeted by 97%, you might find yourself thinking twice before you tuck into that sashimi platter.
+But with global fish stocks in deep trouble, you might find yourself thinking twice before you tuck into that sashimi platter.
 Here’s a quick guide to sustainable sushi in Japan, as well as other meals that are nicer to nature (and your bank balance).

 Disclaimer: This article was co-written by Mareike Dornhege, a fisheries researcher, and Carey Finn, a trying-to-be-conscious consumer.
 We are in no shape or form experts on every single species in the sea.
 We just love eating (especially sushi), love sharks (alive, not dead) and will be very sad cats if our seafood goes the way of the coral.